-Course Length Y Grade Level 12 Double Period Prerequisite: Automotive Technology I Required: Safety glasses, coveralls
+Course Length Y Grade Level 12 Double Period Prerequisite: Automotive Technology I

 This course is available to students who successfully complete Auto Tech I. This third level course provides students with a more in-depth study of previous sections including on the job auto mechanic experience.
 Students study engine performance and major repairs as well as clutches, drive trains, and wheel alignments.